dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 So we need to relax some of the conditions, i.e. by replacing d.g. categories with a simplicial or $\infty\dash$category, which have less strong linearity conditions on the hom-sets.
 Then there is something better, and the best we can do is the category of spectra $D(\Sp)$, which we're supposed to think of as some kind of derived category over the sphere spectrum.
 This has a similar initial property as $D(\ZZ)$.

-This was really an idea of Goodwillie and
+This was an idea of Goodwillie and Voudhousen(?) in the 80s/90s that one should try to transport these